Towards Safe Autonomous Driving Policies using a Neuro-Symbolic Deep Reinforcement Learning Approach

-In summary, our results demonstrate that the DQNSL approach significantly enhances safety during the exploration phase.
-The DQNSL agent outperforms the traditional DQN agent by avoiding unsafe actions and converging more quickly.
+Overall, the performance of DQNSL looks like that of MPSDQN.
+However, the proposed method is model-free, but knowledge-based, while MPSDQN performance depends on the accuracy of systems model.
+The results demonstrate that the DQNSL approach significantly enhances safety during the exploration phase and outperforms the traditional DQN agent by avoiding unsafe actions and converging more quickly.
 The filtering of unsafe actions using SLP ensures a higher level of safety and facilitates a faster learning process for AVs in complex environments.